robinroy03/RoadmapGPT/README.md

 - [X] ~~A better graph rendering (If you're a js developer and interested, make a PR)~~ Now we have a mermaid.js rendering done.
 But it got this weird rectangle in the graph for some reason.
 Got to fix that.
 - [ ] Improve the backend with better prompts, asking the user to give topics he is familiar with already to make it more customizable.
+- [ ] We might use an LLM to evaluate the output
+- [ ] Will need to develop some parsers for the LLM output

 ## How to run